Gavin Mueller

 year 1 contributor NFL Rd 5

-Gavin Mueller is a high-upside, four-star tight end prospect with an elite physical frame and a multi-sport athletic background.
-Relatively new to football, his rapid development and on-field production, including a senior season with 30 touchdowns, point to a significant ceiling at the next level.
+Gavin Mueller is a high-upside, four-star tight end with a rare combination of size, athleticism, and multi-sport background.
+[1, 15] A former basketball player who is relatively new to football, his rapid development culminated in a highly productive senior season, showcasing his potential as a dynamic offensive weapon at the next level.
+[1, 8]

 Physical Profile